yongjinkim49/carbon-credit-NFT/README.md

 </div>
 <p><font size="3">

-In a Nutshell, Carbon offsets is the reduction or removal of emissions of carbon dioxide or other greenhouse gases created in order to compensate for emissions made elsewhere.
-Broader picture, it allows industries to reduce their overall carbon footprint by investing in projects that can offer measurable Carbon Capture from the environment.
+In a nutshell, "carbon offsets" refers to the reduction or removal of emissions of carbon dioxide or other greenhouse gases created in order to compensate for emissions made elsewhere.
+In a broader picture, it allows industries to reduce their overall carbon footprint by investing in projects that can offer measurable carbon capture from the environment.

   <h1 align="center">